RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 ## Mathematica and Maple Test Results

 Test results for Mathematica 11.3 and Maple 2018.2 on the current integration test-suite are also available for viewing as pdf files.
 The results are divided into separate pdf files based on the type of integrand being tested.
-Because of the large size and number of deficient results, Maple was tested on about a randomly chosen quarter of the problems in the test-suite to avoid crashing the system.
+Because of the large size and number of deficient results, Maple was tested on a randomly chosen quarter of the problems in the test-suite to avoid crashing the system.

 At the end of each file is a pie chart summarizing the results.
 The chart is divided into colored slices as follows: